isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/How to apply for Ordinary Certificate of origin (OCO) or Preferential Certificate of Origin (PCO).md

 Apply for a CO with export permit under the respective Free Trade Agreements or Schemes via TradeNet.

-You may refer to this [handbook](/files/businesses/ttsb-roo/Handbook_on_the_Application_Procedures_for_a_Certificate_of_Origin_via_TradeNet_and_Related_Administrative_Matters_Jan_2025__clean_.pdf) for more information on how to apply for a CO and export permit via TradeNet.
+You may refer to this [handbook](/files/businesses/ttsb-roo/Handbook_on_the_Application_Procedures_for_a_Certificate_of_Origin_via_TradeNet_and_Related_Administrative_Matters_Feb_2025__clean_.pdf) for more information on how to apply for a CO and export permit via TradeNet.

 **Step 4: Collect the Certificate of Origin**

-The CO must be collected within 1 month from its approval date.
+The CO must be collected within 2 weeks from its approval date.
 The exporter may authorise a person to collect the CO on their behalf.

 The authorised person is required to produce the Letter of Authorisation **issued by the exporter** for verification during collection: